-E-Safety and ICT Acceptable Use Agreement for Parents/Carers

-Parent's/Carer's name: (PLEASE PRINT) Child's name: Year and Class: Child's name: Year and Class: As the parent/carer of the above child(ren), I grant p access to use the Internet, the Virtual Learning Environgement of England Primary Access to the Internet of England Primary Internet of England onment, academy email and other ICT I know that my daughter or son has signed a form to academy's rules for responsible ICT use, outlined in the Children.
-I also understand that my son/daughter may changed during the year.
-I know that the latest copy and the Rules are available on the academy's website advice about safe use of the Internet can be found the he e-Safety and ICT Acceptable Use Rules for by be informed, if the rules have to be of the e-Safety and ICT Acceptable Use Policy www.kessingland.dneat.org and that further I accept that ultimately the academy cannot be held materials accessed through the Internet and mobile academy will take every reasonable precaution to ke from accessing inappropriate materials.
-These steps secure access to email, employing appropriate teach children. technologies, but I understand that the ep children safe and to prevent children include using a filtered internet service, I understand that the academy can check my child's ovisit.
-I also know that the academy may contact me is daughter's e-Safety or e-behaviour.
-I will support the academy by promoting safe use of and will inform the academy if I have any concerns or Parent's signature: Date:
+Online safety and ICT Acceptable Use Agreement for Parents/Carers arent sy carer s manner (PLEASE PRINT) Child's name: Year and Class: Child's name: Year and Class: As the parent/carer of the above child(ren), I gra access to use the Internet, the Virtual Learning En facilities at Kessingland Church of England Priman nvironment, academy email and other ICT I know that my daughter or son has signed a forn academy's rules for responsible ICT use, outlined for Children.
+I also understand that my son/daug changed during the year.
+I know that the latest copolicy and the Rules are available on the academ further advice about safe use of the Internet can in the online safety and ICT Acceptable Use Rule hter may be informed, if the rules have to be opy of the online safety and ICT Acceptable Use y's website www.kessingland.dneat.org and that I accept that ultimately the academy cannot be he materials accessed through the Internet and mobacademy will take every reasonable precaution to from accessing inappropriate materials.
+These stopecure access to email, employing appropriate test to children. oile technologies, but I understand that the beep children safe and to prevent children eps include using a filtered internet service, I understand that the academy can check my chil visit.
+I also know that the academy may contact r daughter's online safety or e-behaviour. • I will support the academy by promoting safe use and will inform the academy if I have any concer · · · · · · · · · · · · · · · · · · · Parent's signature: Date: